 Adding an Occupant

-- You will need to contact your property manager to ensure your residence will allow for an additional occupant.
+- You will need to contact your account manager to ensure your residence will allow for an additional occupant.

 - Should an additional occupant be granted, they must complete a rental application and be approved.